 After WW II, the late, great Douglas Slocombe (February 10, 1913 - February 22, 2016) became a camera operator for Ealing Studios and made a most auspicious debut as director of photography on perhaps the studio's finest: The horror movie Dead of Night.

 His phenomenal work with light and shadows contributed as much creative artistry as any other element, perhaps even more, considering that Dead of Night is a portmanteau with more than several directors coming and going.
 Slocombe, however, is our guide throughout the entire journey, ingeniously enrapturing us in a mystically ominous atmosphere informed by his tremendous creative aplomb.
-One has an opportunity to take this amazing journey (previously reviewed here) with him on TCM Monday, April 10 (late evening) 1:30am PST.
+One has an opportunity to take this amazing journey with him (the film previously reviewed here) on TCM Monday, April 10 (late evening) at 1:30am PST.

 The next TCM recommendation has been reviewed in Opening Up a Treasure: The Night of the Hunter.
 This highly expressionistic Grimm-like fable appears as if conveyed from a child's point of view.
 The "hunter" will appear Tuesday, April 18 (early morning) at 5:00am PST.

 Many cinema buffs prefer the decade older version of Dr. Jekyll and Mr. Hyde to this one, but not I. The psychological terror inflicted in Victor Fleming's 1941 version makes it infinitely compelling, dastardly noirish, suggestively sexual, and contemporarily relevant.
 My prior review can be read here.
 The good Dr. and his not so good alter ego, will make their appearance on TCM Wednesday, April 19 at 9am PST.